seedstack/website/content/docs/seed/manual/core/diagnostics.md

         weight: 60
 ---

-SEED can dump diagnostic information when an exception is catched at key application locations.
+Seed can dump diagnostic information when an exception is catched at key application locations.
 Core support dumps diagnostic information when an uncaught exception occurs in a thread but other supports can trigger dumps in various conditions.